Fredrick Brennan: Early computer use and independence

 Brennan's disability restricted his play activities during his childhood, so he became "hooked" on his first computer at the age of six.
 Brennan taught himself to code, and wrote his first independent computer program at the age of 13.
 Brennan was active in Internet culture from an early age, and was a regular 4chan user since 2006, when he was 12 years old.

 Brennan began doing freelance work immediately after graduating from high school.
 He started by doing tasks on Amazon Mechanical Turk, making $5,000 ($ in dollars) in 2012 through the platform.
 He later became a "requester" (employer) for the service, which earned him enough money to move from his mother's home in Atlantic City, New Jersey, to Brooklyn, New York.
 There, he worked building websites as head of programming for RazorClicks, which does small business web marketing.
 The company paid the rent for his apartment and he worked a second job, remotely, for a Canadian company to pay for expenses.

 In 2012, he joined Wizardchan, an Internet community for male virgins.
 According to Brennan, he bought Wizardchan from the original administrator in March 2013 and owned it until September 2013, when he resigned after losing his virginity.

-Also in 2012, Brennan voted for Ron Paul in the 2012 United States presidential election.